TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 At the time of writing (2022), there are three major karaoke templaters around:
 1. The stock templater shipped with Aegisub, documented [here](https://aeg-dev.github.io/AegiSite/docs/3.2/automation/karaoke_templater/) as part of the Aegisub documentation.
 The documentation is very detailed, but rather technical.
 2. [KaraOK](https://github.com/logarrhythmic/karaOK), a modified version of the stock templater together with a utility library.
 It's also shipped by default with some newer Aegisub versions like [AegisubDC](https://github.com/Ristellise/AegisubDC).
-3. [The0x539's Templater](https://github.com/The0x539/Aegisub-Scripts/blob/trunk/src/0x.KaraTemplater.moon), documented [here](https://github.com/The0x539/Aegisub-Scripts/blob/trunk/doc/0x.KaraTemplater.md) in the same repository.
+3. [The0x539's Templater](https://github.com/The0x539/Aegisub-Scripts/blob/trunk/src/0x.KaraTemplater.moon), documented [here](https://github.com/The0x539/Aegisub-Scripts/blob/trunk/doc/0x.KaraTemplater.md) in its repository.
 This is a fully rewritten templater with more powerful execution logic (mixins, stronger conditionals, nested loops, etc) and more sensibly organized variables.

 Except for furigana and other uses of `multi` templates, there isn't really anything the stock templater or KaraOK can do that cannot be easily ported to The0x's templater.
 As long as it's installed, The0x's templater also contains drop-in support for KaraOK's utility library.